 Honors in the Major

 Students may declare Honors in the Statistics Major in consultation with the Statistics major advisor(s).
-To be admitted to the Honors Program in Statistics, students must have declared statistics, must have a 3.500 overall university GPA, and must have completed STAT 302 Accelerated Introduction to Statistical Methods, STAT/MATH 309 Introduction to Probability and Mathematical Statistics I and STAT 333 Applied Regression Analysis with a GPA of 3.500 or higher.
+To be admitted to the Honors Program in Statistics, students must have declared Statistics, must have a 3.500 University GPA, and must have completed STAT 302, STAT/MATH 309, and STAT 333 (or other courses with the approval of the advisor) with a GPA of 3.500 or higher in these three classes.

 Honors in the Statistics Major: Requirements